 Use of seclusion

 By signature below, PROVIDER acknowledges, agrees and certifies that PROVIDER will accept and comply with the policies and procedures set forth in this attachment, as the same may be amended from time to time.
+By signature below, PROVIDER acknowledges, agrees and certifies that PROVIDER will accept and comply with the MDHHS LPH Policy Review Tool - Attachment B policy standards.